-Secrets, Lies & Sadness: Laci Peterson's Murder Is Long Solved, but Here's Why the Case Won't Rest
+Why the Laci Peterson Murder Case Has Been Unable to Rest Despite Scott Peterson's Conviction - E!
+Online

 "My questions to him was why, why did he do this?
 There was no friendship.
 There was no pen pal," Nice said.
 "Did I expect he would confess?
 No. But I wanted to hear from him.
 That was my whole reason for writing to Scott."

-The Modesto Bee noted that no juror the paper had contacted over the years ever second-guessed the verdict or giving Peterson the death penalty.
+The Modesto Bee noted that no juror the paper had contacted over the years ever openly second-guessed the verdict or the decision to give Peterson the death penalty.

-In response to the habeas corpus petition, meanwhile, documents filed with the California Supreme Court in August 2017 contend that Mark Geragos did a fine job representing his client at trial.
+In response to the habeas corpus petition, meanwhile, documents filed with the California Supreme Court in August 2017 contended that Geragos did a fine job representing his client at trial.

-Lead Peterson prosecutor Birgit Fladager, who's now Stanislaus County District Attorney, called Attorney General Provenzano's rebuttal of the defense's claims "truly an example of the highest caliber of professionalism that all attorneys should strive to emulate."
+Lead prosecutor Birgit Fladager, who became Stanislaus County District Attorney in 2006, called AG Provenzano's rebuttal of the defense's claims "truly an example of the highest caliber of professionalism that all attorneys should strive to emulate."

-Mark Geragos continues to insist his former client was wrongfully convicted.
-He appeared at a panel, as did Gardner, at the 2016 American Documentary Film Festival for the premiere of Trial by Fury: The People v.
+Geragos continued to insist his former client was wrongfully convicted.
+He appeared at a panel, as did Gardner, Scott's current attorney, at the 2016 American Documentary Film Festival for the premiere of Trial by Fury: The People v.
 Scott Peterson (which lay heavily on the side of Peterson deserving a new trial), and he participated in the 2017 A&E docu-series.

-He told CNN's Ashleigh Banfield in August that he saw Peterson when he visited other clients at San Quentin, about every other year.
-Scott "has adjusted as well as anybody could who believes that they are innocently behind bars and on death row," Geragos said.
+He told CNN's Ashleigh Banfield in August 2017 that he saw Peterson when he visited other clients at San Quentin State Prison, about every other year.
+Scott "has adjusted as well as anybody could who believes that they are innocently behind bars and on death row," the lawyer.
 "And as [Scott] has said before, during and after, this pales in comparison to having your family wiped out and that you're accused and convicted of doing it."

 Geragos continued, "I had told Scott when he was convicted, when he was sentenced, that it was going to take at least 10 years for the public kind of outcry over this to subside so there could be some dispassionate analysis.
 Because once you do dispassionate analysis, you realize there was no circumstantial evidence, there was no crime scene, there was no time of death, there was no [conclusion as to] manner of death."